Penguin-Spy/powercord-ppl-moe/README.md

 > Because Powercord's development has ceased, this plugin will no longer be developed, nor support given.
 You are free to fork & update it for use with Powercord forks, following the terms of the [LICENSE](LICENSE).
-I will be porting this plugin to [GooseMod](https://goosemod.com "A light, secure, and easy to use Discord mod"), and will update this message when I have a GitHub repo created.
+I am porting this plugin to [GooseMod](https://goosemod.com "A light, secure, and easy to use Discord mod"): https://github.com/Penguin-Spy/goosemod-ppl-moe
 The fabled [Aliucord](https://github.com/Aliucord/Aliucord "A Discord mod for Android") port may yet still happen as well.
 The original README.md is as follows: